Jonathan Cohn

 Jonathan Scott Cohn (born 1969) is an American author and journalist who writes mainly on United States public policy and political issues.
-Formerly the executive editor of The American Prospect and a senior editor at The New Republic, Cohn is now a senior national correspondent at The Huffington Post.
+Formerly the executive editor of The American Prospect, a senior editor at The New Republic, and a senior national correspondent at The Huffington Post, in 2025 he began writing a newsletter, "The Breakdown", published by The Bulwark.

+Early life and education

+Cohn was raised in Fort Lauderdale, Florida, where he attended Pine Crest School.
+He went on to study at Harvard University, where he became president of The Harvard Crimson and graduated in 1991.

 Career

 Before joining The New Republic in 1997, Cohn served as executive editor at The American Prospect.
 Cohn has also written for the Boston Globe, Mother Jones, The New York Times, Newsweek, Rolling Stone, Slate and the Washington Post.
 He has been a media fellow at the Henry J. Kaiser Family Foundation. and a senior fellow at Demos, and is a member of the National Academy of Social Insurance.
 He has appeared on television and radio shows, including MSNBC's "Countdown," NPR's "Fresh Air," and "The Colbert Report".

 Cohn's writings have especially focused on social welfare and health care.
 He has been recognized in the pages of the Washington Post as "one of the nation's leading experts on health care policy" and in The New York Times as "one of the best health care writers out there".

 Cohn is the author of the 2007 book, Sick: The Untold Story of America's Health Care Crisis - and the People Who Pay the Price (2007).
 In Sick, Cohn advocates for universal health insurance, financed by the government.
 It presents case studies that demonstrate how America's current system causes even many middle class Americans serious financial or medical hardship.
 It lays out a history of health insurance in America and points to the record of systems abroad, particularly in France.

 From early 2009 through the spring of 2010, Cohn edited and was the primary writer for "The Treatment", a blog about health care for The New Republic.
 In May, 2010, he started a blog for "The New Republic" called "Citizen Cohn", a name he has kept for his Twitter feed.